 About the College

-Led by a faculty comprised of leading computing and information science experts, CCI students prepare for careers on the leading edge of technology.
-The College offers bachelor’s degrees in computer science, computing and security technology, data science, information systems and software engineering and master’s degrees in computer science, health informatics, information systems, library and information science, national security management and software engineering.
+Led by a world-class faculty comprised of leading computing and information science experts, the College offers bachelor’s degrees in computer science, computing and security technology, data science, information systems and software engineering and master’s degrees in computer science, health informatics, information systems, library and information science, and software engineering.
 In addition, the College offers doctoral programs in computer science and information studies, as well as several professional development options.

-The College is host to one of the oldest continually ALA accredited library and information science programs in the country: the MS in Library and Information Science program.
-The program is ranked as one of the top 10 library science programs in the country by U.S.News & World Report, most recently in the 2014 edition of “America’s Best Graduate Schools.”
-The College also achieved national ranking in 2014 in specialties such as Health Librarianship (first); Information Systems (third); and Digital Librarianship (sixth); Services for Children and Youth (ninth); School Library Media (10th); and Archives and Preservation (12th).
+The College is home to one of the oldest continually ALA-accredited library and information science programs in the country: the MS in Library and Information Science program.
+The program is consistently highly ranked by U.S.News & World Report, most recently in the 2017 edition of “America’s Best Graduate Schools.”
+The College also achieved national ranking in 2017 in specialties such as Information Systems (4th), Digital Librarianship (7th) and Services for Children and Youth (7th).

 The College is a founding member of the iSchools Caucus of 25 prominent colleges dedicated to advancing the information field in the 21st Century.